na-na-hi/renget/archive/BillyVSPorygon.md

 From within, the pained growlithe’s body rises up the temperature to an unbearable degree.
 He can even feel his four paws letting out excess energy and heating the ground below.
 His spent, burnt muzzle starts to concentrate every ounce of his inner fountain of power.
 The tongue in his mouth almost sizzles…

-Porygon’s etheral cannon glows brightly and resoundingly.
+Porygon’s ethereal cannon glows brightly and resoundingly.

 A flare glimmers at its core.